DSU-Digital-Sound-Design/DAD-222-Audio-Production-I/content/pages/projects.md

 * Students will synthesize multiple techniques to realize their vision.
 * Students will begin to develop their own voices as artists.

 Create a composition that you feel represents you as an artist.
+It should be 3 minutes or longer.
 You will use multiple techniques that we have learned through the semester to create your work.
 This should include:

 * Recording instruments in the studio
 * Sampling using those recordings